scalalandio/chimney/docs/docs/supported-transformations.md

       // Target(a = "value", b = 10)
       // Right(value = Target(a = "value", b = 10))
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableInheritedAccessors
+      .buildTransformer
     ```

 !!! tip